tendonintendo/QUANT/Intraday VWAP Model/README.md

   * Monte Carlo robustness
 * Sharpe ratio is not suitable for fat-tailed intraday systems
 * Wick signals are best used as **filters**, not forecasts

----

-## Status

-This repository represents a **completed research cycle**:

-* Hypothesis -> testing -> rejection -> reframing -> implementation -> evaluation

-Further work could include:

-* Walk-forward validation
-* Regime segmentation
-* Execution modeling and slippage analysis

-But as a research artifact, this model is **complete and internally consistent**.